-*Please remember PE days: ALL CHILDREN - Tuesday and Wednesday*
+*Please remember PE day: ALL CHILDREN - Tuesday*

 AS PER OUR PE POLICY - CHILDREN ARE TO WEAR PE KITS AND BLACK TRAINERS TO SCHOOL ON THESE DAYS There is therefore no need to bring in PE bags to school unless your child has a club after school or may require a spare set of clothes